LasLabs/odoo-stock/stock_delivery/README.rst

 Usage
 =====

-Most of this module revolves around data modules, however a few actions do exist
+Most of this module revolves around data models, however a few actions do exist

 Delivery Wizard
 ---------------